What is ketamine?

 Can anyone have ketamine treatments?

-Why choose Midwest Institute for Hearts and Minds?
+Why choose the Midwest Institute for Hearts and Minds?

 Are there alternatives to ketamine treatment?